 What is a shabti?

-A shabti (also known as shawabti or ushabti) is a generally mummiform figurine of about 5 - 30 centimetres found in many ancient Egyptian tombs.
-They are commonly made of blue or green glazed Egyptian faience, but can also consist of stone, wood, clay, metal, and glass.
-The meaning of the Egyptian term is still debated, however one possible translation is ‘answerer’, as they were believed to answer their master’s call to work in the afterlife.
+A shabti (also known as a shawabti or an ushabti) is a generally mummiform figurine of about 5–30cm found in many ancient Egyptian tombs.
+They are commonly made of blue or green glazed Egyptian faience, but can also consist of stone, wood, clay, metal or glass.
+The meaning of their name is debated; one possible translation is ‘answerer’, as they were believed to answer their master’s call to work in the afterlife.